-This step transforms your functional images into Talairach Space using the parameters you estimated in Step 10.
+This step transforms your functional images into Talairach Space using the parameters you estimated in Step 13.

-- Select Normalize from main menu - Which Option?: Write normalized only - Number of subjects: 28 (normalize all subjects at once) - Normalization parameter set: Select a sn3d.mat for each subject - Images to write normalized: Select all arf.img or af.img for each subject - Interpolation Method?: Sinc Interpolation(9x9x9) Note: this step can take hours (It has taken up to 60 for me) so it is a good idea to run this overnight or over a weekend.
-It also creates many new files so it is a good idea before starting this process to make sure you have enough space. - Note: If you didn't reslice at the realignment stage, the realignment information in the .mat file for each subject will be applied to the functions. - Images are resliced at this stage, and all output files have the voxel size specified in your defaults (typically, 2x2x2mm, which is quite small and thus the resulting files will be quite large). - Outputs: narf.img (or naf.img); narf.mat
+- Select Normalize from main menu - Which Option?: Write normalized only - Normalization parameter set: Select a_sn.mat for subject - Images to write normalized: Select all auf.img for subject Note: this step can take hours (It has taken up to 60 for me) so it is a good idea to run this overnight or over a weekend.
+It also creates many new files so it is a good idea before starting this process to make sure you have enough space. - Images are resliced at this stage, and all output files have the voxel size specified in your defaults (typically, 2x2x2mm, which is quite small and thus the resulting files will be quite large). - Outputs: wauf.img; wauf.mat